Combining nonprofit payment processing with modern donation forms: Security measures and best practices

 7 minutes

-Long most nonprofits received donations by check.
+Long ago, most nonprofits received donations by check, and often, donors made payments in person.
 Then, debit and credit card donations took center stage, and donors spent hours on the phone repeating their card codes.
-Now, it’s all about online payments, but... what is a payment processor?
+Now, it's all about online payments, but... what is a payment processor?
 Today's the day that we learn together.

 What is payment processing?
 Our processing payment meaning:

-Payment processing is when the nonprofit gets the money!
+Payment processing for nonprofits is when the nonprofit gets the money!
 It has little to nothing to do with the donor; it's all done on the back end by a company like Stripe or PayPal.
-The truly transformative part, though, is when the nonprofit takes the donations to make impact.
+The truly transformative part, though, is when the eligible nonprofit takes the donations to make impact.

-Before we get into all the gritty details of payment types and processors, there’s some fancy-schmancy lingo you should know.
+Before we get into all the gritty details of payment platforms and online payment processors for nonprofits, there's some fancy-schmancy lingo you should know.
 And this is just the beginning.
 We could go on and on about merchant accounts and ACH and blah, blah, blah until your eyes glazed over.
-Instead, think of this as a jumping-off point; it’s Payments Processing 101.
+Instead, think of this as a jumping-off point; it's Payment Processing Tools 101.
 Learn the ropes, then get ready to be the most popular guest at your next dinner party.

 And what are payment processors?
 Our payment processor definition